hellcp/bugzilla.github.io/_posts/2001-10-18-website-redesigned.md

 ---
 title: Website Redesigned
 date: 2001-10-18
+author: Bugzilla Team
 ---
 In an effort to provide better communication about just what's going on, and to make Bugzilla more accessible, we've redesigned the Bugzilla project pages to try to make the information more useful and help people find things.

-One of the major new features of the site is the [Status Updates](/status/) section, which contains a (pretty lengthly) discussion of everything that's gone into Bugzilla so far since version 2.14 was released.
+One of the major new features of the site is the [Status Updates](/news/) section, which contains a (pretty lengthly) discussion of everything that's gone into Bugzilla so far since version 2.14 was released.
 This will be a regularly updated column with a new update every week or two